 "Simon" Says

-The third ESL speaking game idea is Simon Says.
+The fourth ESL speaking game idea is Simon Says.
 This classic game helps reinforce vocabulary, listening comprehension, and following directions.

 1. Choose a student to be “Simon” (the leader).
 You can switch to using the leader’s name of course!